How we will be making improvements to streets in your area

 Contents

-Local street improvements are a key part of our Local Transport Plan 4, and they are featured within the Planning for place policy area.
-This policy aims to create safer, healthier and more attractive local environments that encourage more walking, wheeling and riding and increase opportunities to live and work locally.
+Local Street Improvements are a key part of our Local Transport Plan 4, and they are featured within the Planning for place policy area, referred to as 'Liveable Neighbourhoods'.
+This policy aims to plan, design and create safer, healthier and more attractive local environments that encourage more walking, wheeling and riding and increase opportunities to live and work locally.

 Our delivery plan